-Disney Hotels are known for being clean.
-I am going to share some of the Mousekeeping secrets with you so you can make your bedroom at home just as cozy and clean quickly as a Mousekeeper does.
+Mousekeeping is a mystery too many.
+These are the Cast Members clean your room when you’re staying in a Disney Hotel.
+Disney has clean hotel rooms.
+I will share some Mousekeeping secrets with you so you can make your bedroom at home just as cozy as a Mousekeeper does.

 Here is what Mousekeeping does.

 If I missed anything, please let me know.

 What do you like best about staying at a Disney hotel?
 Leave a comment below.